jbhender/CSCAR_Workshops/rsc/README.md

 only available to the University of Michigan community, meaning you need to be logged into your @umich.edu email address in the browswer you are viewing them in.

-## Week 1 - Getting Started
+## Part 1 - Getting Started

-In week 1, we’ll discuss the following topics:
+In part 1, we’ll discuss the following topics:
   + creation and naming of objects,
   + R’s global environment,
   + arithmetic operations,